vfp9/intl/readme.md

 **VFP has a number of international features and quirks.**  VFP has many international features and quirks, and it's important to understand most of them.
 This section focuses first on VFP-specific issues, and then later focuses on the more germane issues related to the storage, display and printing of international characters.

-**Character Sets and Code Pages are important concepts in internationalization.**  If your application needs to address the international market, you need a thorough understanding of character sets and code pages.
+**Character Sets and 代码页 are important concepts in internationalization.**  If your application needs to address the international market, you need a thorough understanding of character sets and 代码页.
 Only a developer creating an application for domestic consumption can get away without a knowledge of these terms.

 **People expect software to conform to local norms.**  Gone are the days when the international market willingly lived within the limitations of North American software.
 Applications are increasingly expected to conform to the intricacies of the end-user's locale.